Chelsea slump to shock home loss to Swansea in Cup

 Lampard replaced Ramires in the 70th minute and new signing Ba went on for a completely ineffective Fernando Torres 11 minutes later.

-Swansea then delivered a second goal in stoppage time when substitute Graham latched on to a short Ivanovic back pass and rounded Turnbull before sliding the ball into an empty net.
+Swansea then delivered a second goal in stoppage time when substitute Graham rounded Turnbull before sliding the ball into an empty net.

 Ba, bought from Newcastle United last week, had the ball in the net in the closing stages but it was chalked off.